Joining forces for the forest

 The partnership has contributed to:

-- Strengthening of forest policy, improving forest management practices and increasing FSC-certified forests by 36 million hectares, to drive market transformation towards responsibly sourced wood in Europe and Asia.
+- Strengthening of forest policy, improving forest management practices and increasing Forest Stewardship Council®certified forests by millions of hectares, to drive market transformation towards responsibly sourced wood in Europe and Asia.
 We aim for global impact, and also have projects in South America.

-- Support of responsible forest management across 78,874 hectares in Laos, Cambodia, Thailand and Vietnam.
+- Support of responsible forest management across almost 80,000 hectares in Laos, Cambodia, Thailand and Vietnam.
 Working with acacia plantation smallholders in Vietnam to promote responsible forest management has resulted in increased resilience against climate change and improved livelihoods for the smallholders and their communities while enhancing biodiversity.

 - At COP15 in 2022, the launch of an initiative together with WWF, the FSC and leading companies to fast-track biodiversity assessments in FSC-certified forests of Brazil, Finland and Sweden.
 With data on biodiversity generally lacking, the initiative represents an important step towards creating a solid base for global forest management certification scheme to allow monitoring biodiversity and demonstrating conservation outcomes.